 - monitor the workplace to ensure conflict and potential staff issues and concerns are effectively addressed and high standards of conduct are demonstrated;

-- report incidences or allegations that may constitute misconduct to the Standards and Integrity Directorate 1800 655 985;
+- report staff conduct that may constitute misconduct to the Standards and Integrity Directorate 1800 655 985;

 - are informed about considerations related to employees from equity groups who may require support to raise or address issues or concerns (refer to access cultural awareness resources on Ikon).

 - may delegate the assessment of a grievance but retain responsibility for the process undertaken and related resolution decisions.